wsedits01/Optiplex-3060-EFI/README.md

 - **OpenCore Team** – For their amazing bootloader.
 - **Hackintosh Community** – For continuous support and development.
+- **Hackintosh Brasil Telegram Group** For the attention and support in the creation of EFI

 ---

-🔹 *This repository is maintained for educational purposes only.
-Use it at your own risk.*
+🔹 *This build is a work in progress.*